Frequently Asked Questions

-A “cairn” is a human-built trail marker made from rocks.
+A “cairn” is a human-built trail marker made from stacked rocks.
 Cairns range from loose piles to intricately stacked columns, sometimes only a foot tall but occasionally towering above the route they mark.
 A relic of ancient cultures, cairns remain our beacons during adventures in mountains, deserts, and other wild places around the world today.

 Yes!
-The Cairn Project is a charitable project of Social and Environmental Entrepreneurs (SEE), an organization that offers fiscal sponsorship services for nonprofit startups around the US, and internationally.
+The Cairn Project is a charitable project of Social and Environmental Entrepreneurs (SEE), an organization that offers fiscal sponsorship services for nonprofit startups around the United States, and internationally.
 We maintain our own budget, do our own fundraising, manage our own program, and are responsible for our internal governance.
 As a charitable project of a fiscal sponsor, The Cairn Project retains SEE’s 501(c)(3) status as a nonprofit organization.
 We work with SEE on an ongoing basis to ensure compliance with applicable tax law.

 The Cairn Project supports homegrown, community-driven organizations that are doing the exceptional work of getting pre-teen and teenage women outside and into wild places.
 We select our local partners based on the quality of their programs, their commitment to expanding access for underprivileged young women, and their potential for even greater impact with the help of increased resources.
-These community changemakers are equipping and empowering young women to embark on an array of human-powered adventures in their backyards and beyond – backpacking, mountain biking, mountaineering, and more.
+These community changemakers are equipping and empowering young women to embark on an array of human-powered adventures in their backyards and beyond – backpacking, mountain biking, mountaineering, packrafting, surfing, and more.

 Awesome!
 We are always excited to hear about local groups that might be a good fit for The Cairn Project’s funding program.
 Please help them out by sharing a bit more information about the group with us at [email protected].